-Bardonecchia is the ideal spot for one of the best ski holidays in Italy, it and Sestriere are the oldest resorts in Italy and, nowadays, the resort can handle over 23,000 skiers an hour.
+Apart from the lack of great accommodation options, Bardonecchia is the ideal spot for one of the best ski holidays in Italy, it and Sestriere are the oldest resorts in Italy, dating back over a century, and, nowadays, the resort can handle over 23,000 skiers an hour.

-Situated at 1312 meters above sea-level it does not have quite as much "piste" as Sestriere but, with more than 120kms of marked piste, there is more than enough to satisfy all skiers.
-No matter if you are a great skier, or simply hopeless like me, you'll have enough to satisfy.
+Situated at 1312 meters above sea level, it does not have quite as much "piste" as Sestriere, but with more than 120 kilometers of marked piste, there is more than enough to satisfy all skiers.
+No matter if you are a great skier or simply hopeless like me, you'll have enough to satisfy.

-Cross-country skiers and snowboarders will find themselves in paradise too, enough to keep you busy for weeks on end.
+Cross-country skiers and snowboarders will find themselves in paradise too, with enough to keep them busy for weeks on end.

-In the case of little snow Sestriere is the better option because only 15 kms of artifical ski slopes are available in Bardonecchia.
-A shortage of snow is only likely up to December but is rare thereafter.
+In the case of little snow, Sestriere is the better option because only 15 km of artificial ski slopes are available in Bardonecchia.
+A shortage of snow is likely up to December but is rare thereafter.

-The slopes consist of 8 pistes classified as difficult and six particularly great black runs.
+The slopes consist of eight pistes classified as difficult and six particularly great black runs.
 Feeling adventurous?
 Heli-skiing off-piste is available.

 For the rest, there are 29 slopes of intermediate level and 10 that are ideal for those at beginner level.

-Bardonecchia lies right on the French border but, being on the main Italy to France motorway, it is very easy to reach from Turin/Torino or anywhere else in the Val di Susa.
+By Car: Bardonecchia lies right on the French border, but, being on the main Italy to France motorway, it is very easy to reach from Turin/Torino, or anywhere else in the Val di Susa.
 This makes it an easy place to visit on a day-trip should you decide to base yourself elsewhere in the Val di Susa - even from fabulous Turin it can be done.